varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Customize the rating icon color

-Customize the selected color and the unselected color by setting the `color` and `empty-color` properties
+Set the colors of selected and unselected through the `color` and `empty-color` properties

 ```html
 <var-rate v-model="score" color="#9c27b0" empty-color="#d199da"/>